Harmelodic/init-frontend/CONTRIBUTING.md

 ## Technologies

-[npm](https://docs.npmjs.com/) is the package/dependency manager for JavaScript projects.
+[npm](https://docs.npmjs.com/) is the package manager for JavaScript projects.
 Add dependencies, run scripts and application metadata to `package.json`.

 [React](https://reactjs.org/) is a library for creating components in a neat and composable manner.